-Figure 8.
+Figure 9.
 Cumulative production as a function of time for direct and performance-advantaged bioproducts in niche and commodity markets.
 Each line represents one of the SA simulations.

-Figure 12 illustrate the pattern of correlation between the influence of a government capital cost grant versus a government production incentive upon whether a bioproduct successfully reaches commercial maturity and how much of the product is produced by the year 2050.
+Figure 10 illustrates the pattern of correlation between the influence of a government capital cost grant versus a government production incentive upon whether a bioproduct successfully reaches commercial maturity and how much of the product is produced by the year 2050.
 The capital cost shares tend to have a stronger influence than the production incentive, but there clearly are many other factors at play in determining the bioproduct’s commercial viability.